anc5c07/anc5c07-site/_posts/2023-11-01-ria-thayer.md

 With the warrant analysis in hand, we could also be vigilant to log issues that might change the outcome on re-analysis, particularly in regardes to Warrant #7, which considers crashes that a full traffic signal could potentially have prevented.

 On 11/20, my FOIA request was denied citing deliberative process privilege.
 Despite DDOT moving forward with the HAWK design, the 30-page warrant analysis is still in draft, and therefore not subject to public release.
-My FOIA request for another HAWK signal that's substantially installed (but not yet activated) at Georgia Ave NW and Hamilton St NW yielded a similar denial, indicated that DDOT does not finalize warrant analyses at any point for intersections it prescribes HAWK signals to.
+My FOIA request for another HAWK signal that's substantially installed (but not yet activated) at Georgia Ave NW and Hamilton St NW yielded a similar denial, indicating that DDOT does not finalize warrant analyses at any point for intersections it prescribes HAWK signals to.
+I will be pushing DDOT to finalize this document and ideally releasing it at our meeting.
+It's also possible to push them on this through ANC resolutions by ANC 5B or 5C.

 ## HAWK signals
 You can [read general information about HAWK signals](https://nacto.org/publication/urban-bikeway-design-guide/bicycle-signals/hybrid-beacon-for-bike-route-crossing-of-major-street/) and [DDOT's information about HAWK signals](https://ddotwiki.atlassian.net/wiki/spaces/COM/pages/2069270047/Traffic+Signals?preview=/2069270047/2069270082/Hawk%20Pedestrian%20Signal%20Guide.pdf).
 I'll attempt to grab some photos of existing signals in DC.
 The nearest one to us, at South Dakota Ave NE and Ingraham St NE near the Lamond-Riggs/Lillian J Huff library, was recently upgraded to a full traffic signal.
 If you happen to have any demonstrative photos of that signal before the upgrade or other cases around DC, feel free to send them my way.